aaltonewmedia/physcomp.newmedia.dog/content/2025/heu/led-1-2-3/index.md

 After a tiny break from coding, I need to clarify when to use the following:

-\- digitalWrite and analogWrite\
+\- digitalWrite and analogWrite

-- difference between else and else if
+\- difference between else and else if

 Apologies for my simple language, after consecutive days of coding, I do not have the brain power to write properly...